Bylaws and Code of Conduct

 Applications for election shall be on a form approved by the Council.

 (B) Notification of Membership

 Every person duly elected a member or transferred between grades shall be so informed by letter.
-His membership or transfer will not be effective until he has paid the monies due.
+Their membership or transfer will not be effective until they have paid the monies due.
 If such monies are not paid within three months of the date of election, the election may be declared void.